forkiesassds/Supernova/README.md

-Supernova is a fork of MCGalaxy that aims to add support for older versions of Minecraft Classic.
+Supernova is a fork of MCGalaxy that aims to add support for older versions of **Minecraft Classic**.

 **Features**
 -----------------